Delhi court orders FIR against Sambit Patra for posting doctored video of Arvind Kejriwal

 A fact-check by Alt News also showed that in the original video, Kejriwal had spoken against the farm laws, and the clip posted by Patra was an edited one made by patching together sentences from different parts of the video.

-In her petition to the court, Atishi alleged that Patra had uploaded the fabricated the video with the intention of inciting people against Kejriwal.
+In her petition to the court, Atishi alleged that Patra had uploaded the fabricated video with the intention of inciting people against Kejriwal.
 She stated that her complaint was related to a criminal offence and it was the duty of the police to register a first information report.

 In the past too, Patra has been booked on charges of posting misleading information on Twitter.